JamesMcFall/WatchTowerDB-CI-Logging/README.md

 Once that initial setup is done, logging becomes very very simple.

 ### Basic logging
 Logging is very straightforward.
-The first parameter specifies which log/stream you want to write into.
+The first parameter specifies which log/stream you want to write into (note if the log stream doesn't exist, it will be created).
 The second parameter is the message to put in the log stream.
 ```php
 # Note the first parameter is the logging stream (ie an individual log)
 $this->watchtowerdb->log("registration", "Oh no. Steve tried to enrol again.
 Don't worry, we stopped him!");